 For instance, we create a wireframe and give it to both a programmer and a designer for parallel work.
 Elements created by the designer will replace the temporary ones used by the programmer.
 If the Technical Task is ready, the designers design while the programmers code.
 Then the layouts are passed on to be coded, one by one, where they are checked against the original design and functionality, tested and launched.
 Your project comes to life.

-To create a proper website, the designers and the developers have to work together from beginning to end.
+To create a proper website, the web designers and the developers have to work together from beginning to end.
 This will ultimately result in a more consistent web project with good esthetics, user interface, and code.
 There will be fewer changeovers and expenses during this cooperation, and the project can be completed earlier.

-In short, the work of designers and developers is closely linked.
+In short, the work of web designers and developers is closely linked.
 Anyone would agree that kneading the dough for a cake in one kitchen, making the filling in another, and baking it in a third one is not a good idea.
 But not everyone grasps the same concept when applied to website development.

-Working together minimizes misunderstanding between the designers and the developers, though it does not eliminate it completely.
+Working together minimizes misunderstanding between web designers and the developers, though it does not eliminate it completely.
 Still, the advantages of designers and developers working as a team are indisputable.
 It’s much easier to resolve an issue within one team than between two different companies that bear no responsibility for each other’s work.
 For us, concerted work by the designers and the developers is a matter of pride and a guarantee of the quality of the job.

-We have also come to the conclusion that the clash between programmers and designers can be resolved by widening their horizons.
+We have also come to the conclusion that the clash between programmers and web designers can be resolved by widening their horizons.
 When designers learn more about coding and developers learn more about design, it leads to a better understanding between them.
 Productive work is based on understanding not only your own job but that of your counterparts as well.
 Outcrowd actively encourages professional development, education, and awareness.
 This allows us to always stay ahead and avoid any misunderstanding.

-An efficient project always rests on three pillars: the customer, the designer, and the developer.
+An efficient project always rests on three pillars: the customer, the web designer, and the developer.
 Only their simultaneous cooperation can create a quality product.
 The key to success is the concerted movement of all participants toward a single goal.
 This can only be achieved by joining the efforts, not by being apart.

 To bring your idea to fruition and have it function properly, you need teamwork.
 It makes more sense to bake the cake in one kitchen!
 For the duration of the project, our customers become our partners and team members, and that is the best way of ensuring success.